A Grant Program to Nurture New Ideas at Carnegie Mellon

 One of the defining characteristics of Carnegie Mellon is a continuous flow of new ideas, experiments, startups, collaborations and inventions.

 ProSEED was chosen as the name because it suggests both the organic growth and forward movement that we hope these seed grants will encourage.
-Applying for these funds is simple — applicants must provide a description of the idea, its goals and planned outcomes and a budget.
+Applying for individual grants under the ProSEED program is simple — applicants must provide a short (typically 1-3 pages) description of the idea and a high level budget.

 Learn more about ProSEED Seed Grants.